sraocodes/DAA/content/_index.md

     heading: "Coupled Models"
     text: "DAA aims to integrate multi-scale models to solve complex agricultural problems.
 This involves identifying suitable software, establishing connections between their components, calibrating model parameters, and fostering interdisciplinary collaboration."
     link: "/couple/"

+barrier_1:
+  - type: "image"
+    content: "images/barrier1.gif"

+slides_set2:
+  - image: "images/granar_set2.gif"
+    heading: "GRANAR"
+    text: |
+      GRANAR is a cutting-edge tool that recreates the cellular structure of plant roots.
+It not only provides in-depth root anatomy but, when combined with other models, predicts crop performance, aiding in drought-resistant plant breeding.
+    link: "/granar/"

 ---